How to choose the Colombian cities you want to visit?

 How many days

-3 days are enough to know the city if not during the festival.
+2 days is enough to know the city if not during the festival.

 The Andean region is in the country’s center and is one of the six natural regions in Colombia.
 The area covers the three cordilleras, ramifications of the Andes range, and features a variety of climates.